SouthFrank/Full_Stack_Open/part1/unicafe/README.md

 - Refactor your application so that displaying the statistics is extracted into its own Statistics component.
 The state of the application should remain in the App root component.

 Status: *completed*

+## Exercise 1.9
+- Change your application to display statistics only once feedback has been gathered.